LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/adding-your-own-widgets.md

 <div class="notice">
 <b>Notes:</b>
 <ul>
-<li>The user interface will only allow a maximum of 10 custom widgets, thought it is recommended to use no more than five for performance and stability purposes.
+<li>The user interface will only allow a maximum of 10 custom widgets, though it is recommended to use no more than five for performance and stability purposes.
 The account will still be able to override this limit using the API, though it is not recommended.</li>
 <li>For changes to the widget order to appear in the workspace while agents are logged in, they will need to refresh the page.</li>
 <li>Any reordering is saved at the account level and is not a site setting.</li>
 <li>New widgets will always be placed in a default location determined by LivePerson.
 They can subsequently be reordered as needed.</li>